ChoicescriptIDE/cslib/CONTRIBUTING.md

 Below follows guidance on code style when contributing to cslib.

 - **Plain ChoiceScript first**
-All code in cslib modules MUST have a standard ChoiceScript implementation.
-It may optionally feature a \*script variant of each routine, for performance reasons, but it **must** be guarded by the *cslib_script* config variable, and be functionally equivalent to the ChoiceScript implementation.
+All code in cslib modules MUST be implemented in standard ChoiceScript.
+No use of \*script or external JavaScript should be permitted.
 - **Only \*gosub_scene dependencies**
 Public cslib functions can depend on (call) one another (for e.g. string:find uses string:substring) but they **must** use \*gosub_scene and **not** \*gosub, even if they reside within the same scene.
 Yes, this is horrible for performance, but it guarantees correct scoping (preventing different function's variables overwriting one another) and removes a whole category of nasty bugs for end-users.
 - **cslib_ret must be set**